wssimms/gssquared/Docs/Compatibility.md

 boots up detects 64K and mockingboard and then thinks "and it talks!" . uh. wrong. but lots of the games on it work, including Rescue Raiders.
-Correctly detects 128K + joystick in apple //e mode, but then hangs waiting for VBL to appear.
+Correctly detects 128K + joystick in apple //e mode, but then hangs waiting for VBL to appear. ok, VBL is on and Total Replay boots to menu now.

 ## Carrier Aviation